Class: QgsVectorLayerEditBuffer

 bool

-changedAttributeValues(self) object
+changedAttributeValues(self) Any[source]

 Returns a map of features with changed attributes values which are not committed.